Two free tools to format SQL queries

 Before

 Before using Poor Man’s T-SQL Formatter and ApexSQL Refactor, I spent too much time formatting queries by hand.
-It means making keywords uppercase, aligning columns and arranging spaces.
+I mean making keywords uppercase, aligning columns, and arranging spaces.

-I tried to use “Find and Replace” inside an editor.
-But, it only worked for making keywords uppercase.
-Sometimes I ended up messing with variables, parameters or any other thing inside my queries.
+I tried to use the “Find and Replace” option inside a text editor.
+But it only worked for making keywords uppercase.
+Sometimes, I ended up messing with variables, parameters, and other things inside my queries.

 Things were worse with long store procedures.
-I changed two lines and I ended up formatting thousand of lines.
-“Once you touch it, you’re the owner”.
+I changed two lines and ended up formatting thousand of lines.
+“Once you touch it, you’re the owner.”

 Let’s format the query to find StackOverflow posts with many “thank you” answers.